 Our Mission

-A woman who completes the Regeneration and Transition Program has developed the skills necessary to attain independence and maintain self-sufficiency for herself and her children.
-24/7 Ministry to Women will offer the program to any woman meeting the admission criteria and expressing a sincere desire to change her life with her mind set on the things above.
+A woman who completes the Regeneration Program has developed the skills necessary to attain independence and maintain self-sufficiency for herself and her children.
+24:7 Ministry to Women will offer the Program to any woman meeting the admission criteria and expressing a sincere desire and commitment to life transformation on the firm foundation of Jesus Christ.

 “I will give them a heart to know me,